PFunnell/PFunnell.github.io/_posts/2025-04-14-obsidian-linker.md

 ## 🧠 Why This Matters

-This is about uncovering patterns in how you think.
-When ChatGPT helps you ideate or explain something, that output shouldn’t be stuck on OpenAI's servers or vanish into a markdown graveyard.
+This is about uncovering patterns in how we think.
+When ChatGPT helps us ideate or explain something, that output shouldn’t be stuck on OpenAI's servers or vanish into a markdown graveyard.
 It should become part of a living, evolving knowledge network.

-By letting AI link your own AI-generated content, you turn your conversations into a map of your intellectual journey.
+By letting AI link our own AI-generated content, we turn our conversations into a map of our intellectual journeys.

-And when visualised in Obsidian's graph view you get an intuitively explorable map of your AI-enhanced second brain.
+And when visualised in Obsidian's graph view we get an intuitively explorable map of our AI-enhanced second brain.

----
+This helps us find connections we would otherwise miss and to step up through layers of metacognition and cognitive offloading in a more productive and organised fashion.

 ---